reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Political Philosophy.md

 Questions
 1. Relationship bewteen morality and political legitimacy
 2. Justified uses of coercion
+	- What *kinds* of behaviors are subject to coercion?
+E.g. can private life be coerced?
+	- What *kinds* of interests could justify coercing another group? can hatred justify coercion?
 3. Why geographic scope is relevant (i.e. poor Africans have less right to our resources than poor Americans).
 4. Justifying the state without positive rights.
 5. Different levels of coercion: physical coercion, property redistribution, etc.
 6. Account for dire circumstances

 Prerequisites for coercion to be justified:
 - It has to be done to protect someone else from being coerced (either by an agent or non-agent)